-The revenue and capital outturn for 2018/19 was reported to Cabinet on 3 June 2019.
+The revenue and capital outturn for 2019/20 was reported to Cabinet on 1 June 2020.

 During the year, Cabinet received five Budget Management reports (including the Outturn Report).
-Over the year, income has exceeded targets in a number of areas.
-However, the budget has continued to be carefully managed in order to ensure that financial targets are met without compromising service performance.
-Members should note that this Budget Outturn Report links with the Service Performance Outturn Report which is separately reported to Cabinet on 8 July 2019.
+Over the year the budget has continued to be carefully managed to ensure, as far as possible, that financial targets are met without compromising service performance.
+Whilst the first three quarters of the year showed an underspend, the Outturn for 2019/20 was an overspend of £10,000, after allowing for transfers of £257,000 to Specific Reserves.
+Members should note that this Budget Outturn Report links with the Service Performance Outturn Report which was separately reported to Cabinet on 1 June.